|

 Barn Door Styles

 Sliding barn style doors come in all sizes, shapes and designs.
-Barn doors can be interior or exterior, a single barn door or a double barn door.
+Barn doors can be interior or exterior, a single barn door or double barn doors.

 Here are a 3 barn door styles below featuring Old World, Modern Craftsman and a rustic Farmhouse door.